axew3/BennyPQ/README.md

 ## 📝 Project Status & Development Note

 *BennyPQ is essentially an optimized standalone excerpt of the **w3myPQ** core engine.
-The standalone code is currently undergoing active refactoring to strip away unused WordPress backend structures and minimize file overhead.
 Feel free to inspect, contribute, or report issues!*

 ---